Nurse thought Brian Sinclair was intoxicated, inquest told

 She admitted that Sinclair had been waiting for hours, but she thought he was sleeping, even though she did not see his face.

 When asked why she did try to wake him up or look for his ER wristband, Krongold replied, "He wasn't on my list of patients.
 He wasn't on my chart.
 I don't know."

 Krongold was then asked how she could have known Sinclair was not on her list unless she checked his ER wristband.
 She acknowledged that she did not check it.

 The inquest saw surveillance video footage of Krongold walking past Sinclair at 4:15 a.m. without waking him up.
 She went over to wake up another sleeping patient and check that person's wristband, the video showed.

-Krongold testified that it took her about 30 seconds to decide that the sleeping Sinclair was intoxicated, but she admitted that she did not assess or reassess him, nor did she wake him up or check his wristband.
+Krongold testified that it took her about 30 seconds to decide that Sinclair was intoxicated, but she admitted that she did not assess or reassess him, nor did she wake him up or check his wristband.

 The next time Krongold said she saw Sinclair, he was dead.
 She and a resuscitation team tried to revive him, but they were unsuccessful, the inquest heard.